-The WDP will meet this standard within the Chapter 91 jurisdictional area, even though not required under Section 3.2(h) of the MOU.
-All areas not within the footprint of buildings will be available for Water-dependent Use, public access, or both.
+The WDP will meet this standard within the Chapter 91 jurisdictional area, even though not required under Section 3.2(H) of the MOU.
+All areas not within the footprint of buildings will be available for Water-dependent Use, public access, including publicly accessible exterior FPA uses, or both.
 Expanded public open space will be provided around the entire Pier apron, although the use of this area will periodically be shared with service vehicles associated with passenger vessels, service vehicles accessing the Pier building loading docks, and security patrols.
 Areas along Seaport Boulevard will include shared use areas for pedestrians and vehicles.